ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 Don't add me to friends randomly, I add only people I know at least a bit.
 I will not help you with anything using my supporter unless you are my friend.
 Do not add me if you plan to never talk to me again, and I delete people that are offline for +14 days and I don't know that much.
 I'll re-add you if you reach out tho! <3

+I am an artist working mostly with 2D art and animation!
+Please don't ask for free drawings, I have enough work on my head ദ്ദി ༎ຶ‿༎ຶ )!
+I'd love to draw something on your straw.page though, if you're in any fandoms I'm in!

 ˚₊· ͟͟͞͞➳❥ INT! - I don't mind anyone interacting with me, as long as they are not apart of my DNI list or just look for a fight.
 I will treat you as equal no matter your age, but please don't act weird about it.
 I might be too scared to talk to you if I find you cooler than me, haha----- ૮(˶╥︿╥)ა, but don't worry about reaching out to me!
 I love talking and when I'll get used to you I can talk about any topic, haha!

 ( ꩜ ᯅ ꩜;)⁭ ⁭DNI = Basic DNI!
 All of shippers that get way too much into the ship.
 Toxic people, I don't want to fight with you.
 Please dont interact if you're below 13 and over 25ish.
 Lesbian fetishits (!!!!).
 For MD fans: DNI if you are apart of the Panic AU fandom.

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-For Ponytown, I usually just walk around the world (Mostly by the main road to the docks), but sometimes just sit wherever my friends are. (˵ •̀ ᴗ - ˵ ) ✧ You can always C+H (unless I specifically ask you not to!
+I usually just walk around the world (Mostly by the main road to the docks), but sometimes just sit wherever my friends are. (˵ •̀ ᴗ - ˵ ) ✧ You can always C+H (unless I specifically ask you not to!
 Or if I sit with a group).

-I am an artist working mostly with 2D art and animation!
-Please don't ask for free drawings, I have enough work on my head ദ്ദി ༎ຶ‿༎ຶ )!
-I'd love to draw something on your straw.page though, if you're in any fandoms I'm in!

 I'm sorry if I make spelling mistakes, english is not my first language!
-I am polish and I wouldn't mind if you prefer to talk in polish!
+I am polish and I wouldn't mind if you'd prefer to talk in polish!

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿